shekelyan/sampleiterator/README.md

   - after shuffling: the *n* hot positions hold a random subset of size *n*
   - "hidden shuffle" is a fast simulation of this (hidden) shuffling and selecting integers at hot positions
 - variation of [swap-based shuffling algorithm](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle) can be chosen such that:
-  - 'cold<->hot' swaps guarantee that cold integer will stay in hot position (making 'cold->hot->...->cold' impossible)
+  - 'cold<->hot' swaps guarantee that cold integer will stay in hot position (making 'cold->hot->cold' impossible)
   - 'cold<->cold' swaps are executed last
 - internally operate in descending order and then mirror positions to switch it to ascending order
   - more of a quirk of current algorithm than anything deeply related to the method

-Note that the integers throughout the simulated/hidden shuffling algorithm cannot take the path of positions 'cold->hot->cold' and only the following scenarios are possible:
+Note that the integers throughout the simulated/hidden shuffling algorithm can only take the following paths due to cold->hot being permanent:

+- 'hot->hot' (integer from originally hot position gets selected without ever entering a cold position)
 - 'cold->hot' (integer from originally cold position gets selected)
 - 'cold->cold' (integer from originally cold position does not get selected)
-- 'hot->...->hot' (integer from originally hot position gets selected)
+- 'hot->cold->hot' (integer from originally hot position gets selected after entering one cold position)
-- 'hot->...->cold' (integer from originally hot position does not get selected)
+- 'hot->cold' (integer from originally hot position does not get selected)

 Step 1:

 - determine the number *H* that counts the random number of cold<->hot swaps by generating a random number that follows the appropriate [distribution](https://en.wikipedia.org/wiki/Poisson_binomial_distribution)
 - that means that exactly *n-H* integers go 'hot->hot' (they never enter a cold position)
+- that means that exactly *H* integers go 'cold->hot' or 'hot->cold->hot'

 Step 2: